LONGITUDES

 Above and below: Installation views of "Work in progress" in the exhibition "The Margins of the Factory", ADN Platform, 25 January–30 April 2014.
 Video (14’ 22”), 739 polyurethane sculptures, and 47 moulds.
 Produced with support from the Eremuak program of the Basque Government and from Centrum Beeldende Kunst Rotterdam.
 Courtesy of the artists.
 Photos: Roberto Ruiz.

-We are very happy to know that Iratxe Jaio and Klaas van Gorkum's installation ‘Work in Progress’ (2013) is in the process of being acquired by ARTIUM, Centro Museo Vasco de Arte Contemporáneo in Vitoria-Gasteiz, Basque Country.
+We are thrilled to know that Iratxe Jaio and Klaas van Gorkum's installation ‘Work in Progress’ (2013) is in the process of being acquired by ARTIUM, Centro Museo Vasco de Arte Contemporáneo in Vitoria-Gasteiz, Basque Country.
 The piece is on display as part of the exhibition ‘ARTres.
 El museo como deba ser’ (March 2–August 26, 2018).

 Work in Progress’ immerses itself in the manufacturing industry of Markina-Xemein, the rural Basque village where Jaio comes from.
-A video documents the mass-production of rubber car parts, following the pieces from the assembly line in a worker-owned factory to subcontracted workshops where informal workers finish them by hand.
+A video documents the mass production of rubber car parts, following the pieces from the assembly line in a worker-owned factory to subcontracted workshops where informal workers finish them by hand.

 Exhibition leaflet.
-Pdf downloadable here.
+PDF downloadable here.

 —> Photographs of the exhibition.